cytomining/cytominer-database/README.rst

   image   = image.csv      #or: Image.csv
   object  = object.csv     #or: Object.csv

-Cytominer-Database is currently limited to the following measurement file kinds: Cells.csv, Cytoplasm.csv, Nuclei.csv, Image.csv, Object.csv.
+Cytominer-Database is currently limited to the following measurement file kinds:
+ Cells.csv, Cytoplasm.csv, Nuclei.csv, Image.csv, Object.csv.
-The [filenames] section in the configuration file saves the correct basename of existing measurement files (this may be important in the case of inconsistent capitalization). # TODO: Are there any other reasons for the [filenames] section?
+The [filenames] section in the configuration file saves the correct basename of existing measurement files (this may be important in the case of inconsistent capitalization).
+# TODO: Are there any other reasons for the [filenames] section?

 The [database_engine] section
 -----------------------------

 .. code-block::

-  [database_engine]
+  [ingestion_engine]
-  database = Parquet      #or: SQLite
+  engine = Parquet      #or: SQLite

 The [database_engine] section specifies the backend.
 Possible key-value pairs are:
-"database=SQLite" or "database=Parquet".
+"engine=SQLite" or "engine=Parquet".
 [Potential ToDo: Delete Section and introduce a command flag]

 The [schema] section